Skip to main content

 • “Polished, well-executed, optimized, and full of easily-missed subplots and details that really tie the whole experience together.”

-• “While the game is interesting, I definitely felt like I didn't have much agency over my own personal performance.”
+• “While the game is interesting, I definitely felt like I didn't very much have any agency on my own personal performance.”

 • “After stamping all the profiles, they get faxed off to management and players get their daily performance review.”